U.S. flag

 Human Service Programs

-The Winter Warming Center is a welcoming and safe drop in center where unsheltered adults can come and spend the night and be safe from the environmental hazards of the street during the winter months.
-The Warming Center is located in the basement of the Cambridge Senior Center (806 Massachusetts Ave.).
-Guests use the entrance on Green Street to access the building.
+The Winter Warming Center is a welcoming and safe drop-in center where unsheltered adults can spend the night and be safe from the environmental hazards of the street during the winter months.
+The Warming Center is located at 437 Green St. (the back entrance of the Cambridge Senior Center).

 Our primary concern is to ensure optimal health and safety for all guests, staff, and nearby neighbors.
 The Winter Warming Center aims to do this on a foundation of respect, dignity, and welcome for all, despite the experiences and challenges that individuals are facing.